Active-Learning Inspired $\textit{Ab Initio}$ Theory-Experiment Loop Approach for Management of Material Defects: Application to Superconducting Qubits

 Surface oxides are associated with two-level systems (TLSs) that degrade the performance of niobium-based superconducting quantum computing devices.
 To address this, we introduce a predictive framework for selecting metal capping layers that inhibit niobium oxide formation.
 Using DFT-calculated oxygen interstitial and vacancy energies as thermodynamic descriptors, we train a logistic regression model on a limited set of experimental outcomes to successfully predict the likelihood of oxide formation beneath different capping materials.
 This approach identifies Zr, Hf, and Ta as effective diffusion barriers.
 Our analysis further reveals that the oxide formation energy per oxygen atom serves as an excellent standalone descriptor for predicting barrier performance.
 By combining this new descriptor with lattice mismatch as a secondary criterion to promote structurally coherent interfaces, we identify Zr, Ta, and Sc as especially promising candidates.
 This closed-loop strategy integrates first-principles theory, machine learning, and limited experimental data to enable rational design of next-generation materials.

 \prsec{ Introduction} The rational design of materials has played a pivotal role in advancing various technologies by accelerating the development of materials with tailored properties.
 This approach has been extensively applied in fields ranging from fuel cell catalysis \cite{fuelcell}, energy storage materials \cite{energystorage}, and photonic structures \cite{photonic} to high performance polymers \cite{TARDIO2024112310}.
-These advances have been enabled by computational tools, high-throughput screening, and increasingly, machine learning, which allow for the optimization of properties including bandgaps \cite{Zhu2020}, thermal conductivity \cite{Zhou2021}, and electrochemical activity \cite{Guan2025}.
-Despite these advances, the vast majority of rational design efforts have focused on bulk properties of materials, with relatively little attention paid to defect energetics \cite{Zhang2023}.
+These advances have been enabled by computational tools, high-throughput screening, and increasingly, machine learning, which allow for the optimization of bulk properties including bandgaps \cite{Zhu2020}, thermal conductivity \cite{Zhou2021}, and electrochemical activity \cite{Guan2025}.
+As device dimensions shrink and interfaces dominate performance, local atomic-scale processes become as critical as bulk properties.
+Defect energetics are therefore widely studied using both first-principles and data-driven approaches~\cite{deml2015intrinsic,kumagai2020insights,kiyohara2025charged,tran2018active,wang2020stacking,chaudhary2017stacking,zhang2016defect}, yet they are rarely employed as explicit forward-design variables in theory--experiment closed-loop frameworks linked to device-level failure mechanisms.

-While much of rational materials design has focused on tuning bulk properties, defect energetics play a critical role in determining how atoms migrate, especially across thin films and interfaces.
-This is particularly important in the design of materials for quantum computing \cite{deLeon2021, brown2021}, specifically, in superconducting quantum devices, where Josephson junctions (JJs) are formed by sandwiching thin insulating or oxidized layers between superconducting electrodes.
-In such systems, oxygen diffusion from adjacent capping layers or the ambient environment can lead to the formation of unwanted oxides at the interface, most notably niobium oxide \cite{romanenko2020three, murthy2022}.
+This design perspective is particularly critical in quantum computing \cite{deLeon2021, brown2021}, specifically in superconducting quantum devices, where Josephson junctions (JJs) are formed by sandwiching thin insulating or oxidized layers between superconducting electrodes.
+In such systems, oxygen diffusion from adjacent capping layers or the ambient environment can lead to the formation of unwanted oxides at the interfaces, most notably niobium oxide in niobium-based superconducting JJs \cite{romanenko2020three, murthy2022}.
 These oxides host two-level systems (TLSs) that couple to the electric field of the qubit, acting as parasitic resonators that degrade coherence times and limit device performance \cite{Mueller2019TLS, bafia2024oxygen}.
-Suppressing the formation of these oxides is therefore a key challenge in improving qubit performance.
-Various strategies in this regard have been explored, with some notable methods such as high-temperature heat treatment and etching seen to reduce TLS losses \cite{romanenko2020three, kalboussi2025, alghadeer2024, altoe2022}.
-One such method, namely encapsulation of the superconducting metal with a barrier surface, has also shown experimental promise \cite{bal2024}.
-However, such studies have been mostly experimental, with insufficient theoretical investigation exemplifying use of the Materials Genome Loop.